Pink Eye (Conjunctivitis) In Pregnancy: Causes And Treatment

 Other symptoms specific to the different types of pink eye are (5):

-- Viral conjunctivitis: It may occur due to cold and flu or any respiratory infection that you may develop.
-The discharge from the eye is watery.
+• Viral conjunctivitis: It may occur due to cold and flu or any respiratory infection that you may develop.
+The discharge from the eye may be watery and light sensitivity may occur as well.

 How To Treat Pink Eye During Pregnancy?